VBA-tools/VBA-Web/guides/get-request.md

 # Making a GET Request

-Excel-REST consists of three primary components:
+VBA-Web consists of three primary components:

 - `RestClient` makes requests and handles responses
 - `RestRequest` define the request